|Scientific Research Program|

-The main research feature of the research center is the trail grid.
-With 52 miles (80 km) of trails laid out in transect lines, the grid is the largest facility in the Amazon for the study of species' population abundance and density.
-Most of the research planned by visiting scientists at the Research Center takes place in the summer months, when scientists and students are free from University classes.
+The main research facility offered by Amazonia Expeditions is the trail grid of the Research Center.
+With over 50 km of trails laid out in transect lines, the grid is the largest facility in the Amazon for the study of species' population abundance and density.
+In 2012 camera traps were added to the grid to research the population density of jaguars

-John Koprowski, Ph.D. of the University of Arizona and his students will be continuing their studies focusing on the conservation and behavioral ecology of rare Amazonian tree squirrels.
+John Koprowski, Ph.D. of the University of Arizona and his student Rosa Jessen recently completed a study of behavioral ecology of the rare Amazonian Pygmy Squirrel.
 Squirrels are considered to be important indicators of forest health world-wide.

-Janice Chism, Ph.D. of Winthrop University plans to continue her studies on our saki monkeys.
+Janice Chism, Ph.D. of Winthrop University has worked for a decade on our saki monkeys.
 Dr. Chism has determined that the sakis living on the trail grid are neither Monk Sakis nor Equatorial Sakis, but are in fact a new species of saki monkey not yet described by science.
 New species of large primates are rarely discovered, so this find is of major importance.
 Her work was presented to the International Primatological Society in August 2013.

-Graduate student Rose Hores of Southern Illinois University will start her doctoral thesis research on the rare Bald Red-faced Uakari Monkey.
+Doctoral candidate Rose Hores of Southern Illinois University has been conducting research on the very rare Bald Red-faced Uakari Monkey since 2012.
 This endangered species of monkey lives only in the ACRCTT and is sometimes found on our trail grid behind the Research Center.

 Barbara Land, Ph.D. of Nevada University has been conducting ethnological research in the riberenos native communities since 2011.